 Which brings us to Detest, a name I was unfamiliar with until the digital promo for The End of All Ends appeared in my inbox.
 A quick scan of Metal-Archives reveals that these Swedes were a fairly busy bunch between 1988 and 1991, releasing a half dozen demo tapes and a five song vinyl EP (Thundersteel) before they split up and the band members moved on to other groups like Beyond Twilight and Nocturnal Alliance.

 The obscure metal archaeologists at Stormspell Records released a double-disc retrospective of Detest's demo and EP material (also called Thundersteel) in 2012.
-Now they've followed it up with The End of All Ends, a collection of 12 "new" Detest tracks which were written and partially recorded back in the day, but never completed due to the band's breakup.
-Vocalist/guitarist Micke Därth pulled these rough recordings out of the vault, gave them some tweaks and polish, and the result is an interesting slab of old-school heavy/traditional metal with an "epic" feel.
+Now they've followed it up with The End of All Ends, a collection of 12 "new" Detest tracks written back in the day for the band's full length debut album, but which were never recorded due to the band's breakup.
+Vocalist/guitarist Micke Därth rescued these tunes from oblivion in 2017 and the result is an interesting slab of old-school heavy/traditional metal with an "epic" feel.
 Put on your armor and your gauntlets, the olde beast is rising again!

 "Divide and Conquer"

-Archive collections like these can sometimes be tough to review.
-Obviously, if I was a long time Detest fanboy from way back, discovering a bunch of "new" material from them after all these years would be a gift directly from the Metal Gods, and I'm sure I would be totally over the moon about The End of All Ends.
+Archive collections like these are sometimes tough to review.
+Obviously, if I was a long time Detest fanboy from way back, hearing fresh material from them after all these years would be a gift directly from the Metal Gods, and I'm sure I would be totally over the moon about The End of All Ends.
 However, for someone who's never heard the band before (i.e. me), an odds-and sods compilation like this may not be best introduction to them.
 Each of the 12 songs here certainly has their own retro charm -- Micke Därth is a riff machine for sure, and his guitar work is the highlight of every track, but his vocal limitations show through rather awkwardly at times, especially when he tries to hit high notes that are clearly out of his range.

 Be that as it may, The End of All Ends opens with the chugging "The Solemn Avenger," which trudges along like soldiers marching off to war.
 This one apparently picks up where a previous Detest song, "The Avenger," left off, but I'll have to take the band's word for that, since I'm unfamiliar with the original.
 I hear a bit of Metallica's "For Whom the Bell Tolls" in "Final Hour," and "Away" adds some tasteful synth accents to the mix, lending some cinematic flair before the riffs come crashing through.
 According to Därth's liner-note commentary, the mid-tempo "Thoughts of Love" is the oldest song on this collection, as it was written for his pre-Detest band "Hellrats" and dates all the way back to 1987!